duckdb/duckdb-web/dev/sqllogictest/result_verification.md

 ---
 layout: docu
-title: SQLLogicTest - Result Verification
+title: sqllogictest - Result Verification
 ---

 The standard way of verifying results of queries is using the `query` statement, followed by the letter `I` times the number of columns that are expected in the result.
 After the query, four dashes (`----`) are expected followed by the result values separated by tabs.
 For example,